 Rubin’s extensive research and service encompass the full scope of information security issues from hacking and healthcare cybersecurity to high-tech litigation.
 The first person to expose the vulnerabilities of electronic voting in his book Brave New Ballot: The Battle to Safeguard Democracy in the Age of Electronic Voting (Random House, 2006), Rubin is the sought-after expert on electronic voting.
 He has briefed Congress and high-ranking Army officials at the Pentagon on election tampering and other issues of national security, served as an expert witness for numerous court cases involving technology litigation, and has given TED talks on hacking in an increasingly connected world (October 2011 and September 2015).
 In addition, he holds nine patents for various applications for secure online transactions.

-Rubin leads the ISI’s research agenda and collaborations in the areas of networking, wireless, systems evaluation, medical privacy, electronic voting, and the practical applications of cryptography and encryption technology.
-His current area of focus is the interplay between security and healthcare IT, including medical records encryption and developing the devices needed to secure healthcare networks.
+Rubin formerly led the ISI’s research agenda and collaborations in the areas of networking, wireless, systems evaluation, medical privacy, electronic voting, and the practical applications of cryptography and encryption technology.
 Founded in 2001, the ISI is one of the first university research centers dedicated to information security.

-He directs JHU’s Health and Medical Security (HMS) Lab, a collaboration between the ISI and informatics researchers at the Johns Hopkins Medical Institutions.
-HMS creates novel cryptographic techniques to protect electronic medical records and their storage in untrusted locations (cloud storage, mobile devices) for easy and secure use by patients and clinicians.
-Under his guidance, HMS has developed Charm, a Python-based framework for rapidly prototyping cryptographic systems, which addresses the urgent need for the development of open source community applications from cryptographic research advances.
+He previously directed JHU’s Health and Medical Security (HMS) Lab, a collaboration between the ISI and informatics researchers at the Johns Hopkins Medical Institutions.
+HMS created novel cryptographic techniques to protect electronic medical records and their storage in untrusted locations (cloud storage, mobile devices) for easy and secure use by patients and clinicians.
+Under his guidance, HMS developed Charm, a Python-based framework for rapidly prototyping cryptographic systems, which addresses the urgent need for the development of open-source community applications from cryptographic research advances.